Lewiston–Nez Perce County Airport: History

 Zimmerly Air Transport began scheduled service in 1944 at Lewiston, flying intrastate routes in Cessna Airmasters, and then became Empire Airlines in 1946, and moved to Boeing 247 prop aircraft.
 Two years later it changed to larger Douglas DC-3 prop aircraft, and was then acquired by Seattle's West Coast Airlines in 1952.

 Lewiston was served by West Coast's Fairchild F-27 turboprops in the 1960s.
-West Coast then merged with Bonanza Air Lines and Pacific Air Lines to form Air West in 1968; the San Francisco-based airline was subsequently acquired by Howard Hughes in April 1970, and was soon renamed Hughes Airwest.
+West Coast then merged with Bonanza Air Lines and Pacific Air Lines to form Air West in 1968; the San Francisco–based airline was subsequently acquired by Howard Hughes in April 1970, and was soon renamed Hughes Airwest.

 Early jet service was flown by Hughes Airwest Douglas DC-9-10s and McDonnell Douglas DC-9-30s and later by Cascade Airways BAC One-Elevens, supplemented with turboprop aircraft operated by both airlines.
 Hughes Airwest merged into Republic Airlines in October 1980, which then subsequently cut back its jet service in Idaho and elsewhere in the western U.S. According to its August 1, 1982 system timetable, Republic was operating just two daily departures from the airport, both with Douglas DC-9-10 jets, with nonstop service to Spokane (GEG) with this flight continuing on direct to Seattle (SEA) as well as nonstop service to Boise (BOI) with this flight operating direct no change of plane service to Twin Falls, ID (TWF), Salt Lake City (SLC) and Burbank, CA (BUR) in the Los Angeles area.
 Republic's final flight to Lewiston was in September 1982, and the airline ended its southern Idaho and eastern Washington service the following April.
 Cascade, based in Spokane, served Lewiston from 1973, until it ceased operations in 1986.
 According to the Official Airline Guide (OAG), Cascade was operating international service of a sorts into the airport in early 1985 with a direct flight once a week from Calgary via an intermediate stop in Spokane.

 The short-lived Gem State Airlines of Coeur d'Alene served Lewiston for eleven months, until November 1979.
 Mountain West Airlines of Boise served Lewiston for less than three months before folding in early March 1981.
 Big Sky Airlines of Billings briefly served Lewiston in 1979.
 All three commuter air carriers operated turboprop aircraft into the airport.

-The municipal golf course adjacent to the west, Bryden Canyon, was built in the early 1970s and opened in March 1975.
+Adjacent to the west, Bryden Canyon municipal golf course was built in the early 1970s, and opened in March 1975.
 Just west of runway 8/26 is the private Lewiston Country Club, which moved to the site in 1974 with a new 18-hole course.
-Its previous 9-hole course of 1927, nearby to the north and west of Bryden Canyon, was closed and later developed into residential housing.
+Its previous nine-hole course of 1927, nearby to the north and west of Bryden Canyon, was closed and later developed into residential housing.